aserg-ufmg/angularjs-performance-survey/README.md

 * Author: Thierry Nicola
 * Author information: Computer Scientist, working with Grails, AngularJS, BackboneJS, and ChaplinJS.

+> I started with BackboneJS as frontend MVC, but soon switch to AngularJS because of the concept AngularJS adds to HTML.

+> AngularJS offers just the right structure for code organization.
+After some effort to learn to use directives and services, AngularJS forces me to get my code clean.

 #### [BLOG8] AngularJS Performance in Large Applications
 * Access date: August-2015
 * URL: https://www.airpair.com/angularjs/posts/angularjs-performance-large-applications
 * Author: Abraham Polishchuk
 * Author information: NodeJS/AngularJS engineer at Lanetix.

+> Isolate Scope and Transclusion are some of the most exciting things about Angular.
+They allow the building of reusable, encapsulated components, they are syntactically and conceptually elegant and a core part of what makes Angular Angular.

 #### [BLOG9] Why You Should Not Use Angularjs
 * Access date: June-2015